Wilson leads Seahawks past Eagles 17-9

 Seattle had plenty of injuries, too.
 The Seahawks lost running backs Chris Carson, Rashaad Penny and C.J.
 Prosise, forcing them to sign Lynch.

-But Seattle has Wilson — and he has the Seahawks heading to Green Bay in the divisional round.
+But Seattle has Wilson – and he has the Seahawks heading to Green Bay to face Aaron Rodgers and the Packers in the divisional round.

+”We’re anticipating some snow,” Wilson said with a smile. ”They obviously have Aaron, they have a lot of great players, they have a great defensive line.”

 DEJA VU